danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 - Focus on rules, orders, chaos, emergent behaviors ?
 - Generators and other automatisms (genotypes), love letter generators

 ## Mini_Exercise[6]: A generative program

 **Objectives:**
 - To implement a rule-based generative program from scratch.
 - To strengthen the computational use of loops and conditional statements in a program.
-- To reflect upon the concept of automatism conceptually and practically, such as systems, rules, temporality, emergence and processes.
+- To reflect upon the concept of automatism conceptually and practically.

 **To get some additional inspiration here:**
 - [{Software} Structure #003 A by Casey Reas](https://whitney.org/exhibitions/programmed?section=1&subsection=6#exhibition-artworks)